neurokernel/neurokernel/README.rst

   cd ~/
   virtualenv NK
-  ~/NK/bin/pip install numpy cython numexpr tables pycuda
+  ~/NK/bin/pip install numpy cython numexpr pycuda

 If installation of PyCUDA fails because some of the CUDA development files or libraries are not found, you may need to specify where they are explicitly.
 For